 All the background information and most of the original objections and arguments for refusal remain completely valid and remained just as strong for the second reduced scale application.
 There were also additional compelling planning policy reasons for refusal of the second application.

-The original Land for Life website (2010-14), launched to share information and help the community oppose the first planning application impacting the site (currently not being maintained) is here.
+The original Land for Life (.org) website (2010-14), which was launched to share information, facilitate an online petition and help the community sucessfully oppose the first planning application impacting the site is not currently being maintained online.

 LOCAL PLAN NEWS: Blaby Parish Council set up a community led steering group tasked with producing a draft local plan to help protect and enhance Blaby in the most sustainable way possible.
 Called the Blaby Neighbourhood Plan, it will become a powerful and effective tool for conservation and sustainable development, one of its aims will be to protect our most valuable green spaces.
 As well as protecting special areas the plan must also identify the most sustainable areas for possible expansion and development if this becomes necessary in the future.
 This is a way local people can have a real say in the way Blaby develops and is protected in the future - more details can be found on the local plan news page and the council website at Parish Home - please get involved if you have not done so already and give your support to the public consultation process.